-For strategies and techniques when working with large files and using some of Words more sophisticated function as you will with Honors thesis work, the Help Desk is essential.
-They can assist with safely storing thesis drafts, formatting and preparing the manuscript with headings, page numbers, and an auto-updating table of contents; and incorporating images, spreadsheets, and figures.
-Theses that include material in multiple formats and files (e.g., text, images, and audio files), will need to be converted to a zip file to upload onto SCARAB and the Help Desk can assist with this conversion.
-Watch for workshops that they will be sponsoring during the semester.
+For strategies and techniques when working with large documents and using your word processor's more sophisticated features as you will with Honors thesis work, the IT Services Desk is essential.
+They can assist with safely storing thesis drafts, formatting and preparing your thesis with headings, page numbers, and an autoupdating table of contents; and incorporating images, spreadsheets, and figures.
+Theses that include material in multiple formats and files (e.g., text, images, and audio files), will need to be converted to a zip file to upload onto SCARAB and the IT Services Desk can assist with this conversion.

-For more assistance, contact Lee Desiderio, Ideside2@bates.edu, 786-6181
+For more assistance, contact Lee Desiderio, Ideside2@bates.edu.